cabforum/smime/SBR.md

 ### 3.2.5 Non-verified subscriber information

-Subscriber information that has not been verified in accordance with these requirements shall not be included in S/MIME Certificates.
+Subscriber information that has not been verified in accordance with these requirements SHALL NOT be included in S/MIME Certificates.

 ### 3.2.6 Validation of authority